RaoulWolf/pcapi/README.md

 [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html)
 to parse data from JSON format.

-As of 2022-01-27, the following formats can be used to retrieve PubChem
+Currently, the following formats can be used to retrieve PubChem CIDs:
-CIDs: InChI, InChIKey, name (including synonyms), SDF, and SMILES.
+InChI, InChIKey, names (including synonyms), SDF, and SMILES.

 ## Installation